shivanireddy/DrumKit/README.md

 # DrumKit
-A simple responsive web app for playing drum
+A simple responsive web app for playing drums to practice JavaScript event listener functions.